jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

     - Bone
 	- Non-interactives to leave on the desk

+- Digital clock body (Optional)

 - Cleaning bottle
     - Potential mechanic, low priority
 	- Would need a particle animation
 	- Only could be used to clean dirt

+# Misc
+- Need to add a seed to the random for Godot startup

+- Have a "Start Shift" button, maybe on the spawner button arm
+	- Trigger the spot lights to flash
+	- Conveyor animation starts
+	- Computer turns on
+	- Gives the player a chance to read the manual or examine notices

 # Interface
 - Add credits